APPLE PODCASTS • RSS • RADIOPUBLIC • MP3

 SQUARESPACE want you to stop prevaricating and build that website you've been putting off because you would rather not try something than try and fail.
 Well, they didn't put it in those terms; I did.
 But do get on with it.
 Failure is not so bad.
 Visit squarespace.com, try them out for free for two weeks; then if you decide to sign up to their website-designing and hosting services, use the offer code ALLUSION to save 10% off your first purchase of a website or domain.

 AUDIBLE is giving Allusionist listeners in the USA a free title from their gigantic selection of audiobooks, original series, comedy shows, news and more.
-Get it by signing up for a free 30-day trial at audible.com/allusionist - you can cancel your membership any time, and if you choose a dud book you can exchange it.
+Get it by signing up for a free 30-day trial at audible.com/allusionist or by texting ALLUSIONIST to 500-500.
+You can cancel your membership any time, and if you choose a dud book you can exchange it.
 (You probably won't, but it's nice to have the reassurance of a safety net.)